babylonhealth/ios-playbook/Cookbook/Technical-Documents/BuildTime-Spikes-Report.md

 ### Spike's slow iterations cycle

 There have been several issues when trying to use `cocoapods-binary` on our project, that required mulitple iterations to try to make some progress.

+This spike involved some on-and-off work (as we often had to interrupt it to work on more urgent tickets) but mainly ran around summer of 2019.
+The tests were done using the lastest version of `cocoapods-binary` at that time, which was `0.4.4`.

 This spike was quite long to test and investigate, since: